In this section

 - Apply structured planning principles to site biodiversity management and ecosystem restoration

 - Monitor pollution and assess its environmental effects.

-Students resident in the UK and Ireland will be provided with a student copy of Esri ArcGIS software free of charge.
+Students will be provided with a student copy of Esri ArcGIS software free of charge.

 To take this course, you will need access to a computer with a fast internet connection.
 The course uses the Blackboard learning environment and the modules are delivered using online lectures, including practical and tutorial material.
-Students and staff interact via email, discussion boards, online chat and telephone.
+Students and staff interact via email, discussion boards and online chat.
 You will find that this course is much more flexible than traditional on-campus university courses as you can study using your own computer and the internet, at your own pace, any place and any time (within given timeframes).